pruwhof/allonsalafougeraie/_drafts/mooie-stadjes-en-motorweggetjes.md

 ![](/images/IMG_0561.jpeg)

 Also we experienced notorious French bureaucracy.
 Paying a visit to the tax office which is about an hour driving to get a form for importing the motorbike and car... and being told that 'un rendez-vous est nécessaire pour cela'.
+After all the tax lady has been very helpful getting all forms done :-)